 Alternatively, give us a call at (855) 912-0406, and we can chat about the different incoterms and their requirements.
 We at USA Customs Clearance are here to help with anything.

 Even though imported goods can be less expensive than domestic goods, there are some additional costs associated with bringing in goods from China.
 Importing costs you need to know about include:

 If you need help with calculating the costs for importing from China, USA Customs Clearance can help with that too.
 Licensed customs brokers are experts that can make sense of all the different factors that influence cost, and can assist you in filling out all the right paperwork too.

 There is no general import permit for importing products from China.
 However, you might need a permit to import from a federal agency certain goods from China.
 Different federal agencies oversee different imported products and requirements can vary.
 As an importer, you must ensure your imported products meet all federal requirements, which sometimes include permits.

 There are countless Partner Government Agencies (PGAs) that importers need to be aware of in order to stay compliant.
 A customs broker can help you understand all the requirements that apply to your shipment, and can get in touch with all the applicable PGAs on your behalf.

 You’ll find that importing goods from China isn’t like working with a domestic supplier.
 You often can’t swipe a credit card for payment, so you’ll need to find other ways to pay.
 Generally, Chinese suppliers prefer methods of payment that involve working with a bank.

 Common ways to pay for goods include:

 The method of payment you select likely depends on many factors.The seller’s preferred method of payment and the risks and benefits associated with each method might influence your decision.
-After you pay for your imports, it’s time to arance shipping.
+After you pay for your imports, it’s time to arrange shipping.
 Shipping costs can vary.
-Many imports from China are shipped via sea freight.
-Shipping goods doesn’t have to be a complicated process.
+Many imports from China are shipped via sea freight, however, which is the cheapest option.